 The Firm oversees and manages its risks through a combination of a Compliance Manual, routine monitoring of policies and procedures, a Business Continuity Plan, an annual independent audit and reporting process, and the use of an independent UK compliance consultant.
 The Firm’s policies, procedures and financial controls are regularly reviewed and revised as needed.
-Changes to the Firm’s policies for 2011 include an adoption of a Remuneration Policy to address the recently expanded scope of the Remuneration Code.

 Market risk is the risk that the value of, or income arising from, the Firm’s assets and liabilities varies as a result of changes in the market price of financial assets, changes in exchange rates or changes in interest rates.

 Credit risk refers to the potential risk that customers fail to meet their obligations as they fall due.
 The Firm is exposed to the credit risk of its bankers and receivables from the Fund and clients.
 The Firm considers these risks on a continuous basis but does not believe that they are significant.

 The Firm’s liquidity policy is to maintain sufficient liquid resources to cover cash flow imbalances and fluctuations in fees received/receivables.
 The Firm maintains sufficient cash balances with its banking partners to cover liquidity risk.
 Furthermore, the Firm continuously monitors income and expenditure levels and adjusts plans accordingly.